Back to Reference

 IT Operations Management: Your Complete Guide

 IT Operations Management is the backbone of any efficient and secure IT infrastructure, ensuring that technology services run smoothly and support business goals.
+However, maintaining this stability is a significant challenge; a 2020 survey found that 76 percent experienced an incident requiring a disaster-recovery plan in the last two years.
 This guide covers the key components, best practices, and emerging trends in ITOM, providing valuable insights to help you optimize your IT operations.

 What is IT Operations Management?